 In the study, college students in the experimental condition were told, “I’m giving you this feedback because I have high expectations and I know you can meet them,” whereas students in the control condition were simply given the critical feedback without the magical line.
 Those who received the magical line were more likely to make revisions to their essays and indicate that they trusted their teachers (Yeager et al., 2014).

-- Celebrating when a student overcomes challenge.
-I want to highlight the moment in their mind as a beautiful, even transcendental experience.
+- Celebrating when a student overcomes a challenge — I want to highlight the moment in their mind as a beautiful, even transcendental experience

 Sharing stories of folks who link struggle to success

-Our colleague Josh Cooper who teaches economics does this a bit differently using a program he’s developed called “Motivation Mondays.”
-He likes to use this program in his general econ classes—the ones where students are there because the state requires it.
+Our colleague Josh Cooper who teaches economics does this a bit differently, using a program he’s developed called “Motivation Mondays.”
+He likes to use this program in his general economics classes — the ones where students are there because the state requires it.

 A few weeks later, Mr. Cooper shares a Jocko video titled “Bust That Door,” in which the main idea is that when you are confronted with a hard task, the most difficult but best thing is to get started.
 Mr. Cooper likes to connect this to his students’ propensity for procrastination.